Intruder2614/Intruder2614/README.md

 - 🌱 Learning **Every damn thing** because why not?
 - 👯 Looking to collaborate on **open source projects** or **world domination** (whichever comes first)
 - 💬 Ask me about **anything tech-related** or **random shower thoughts**
-- ⚡ Fun fact: **I once spent 3 hours debugging only to find I had a typo in variable name** 🤦‍♂️

 ## 🎮 When I'm Not Coding